DNAvigation/Compare/README.md

-# Assessing the performance of pathogenicity prediction methods for rare SNVs in coding regions
+# Assessing the performance of pathogenicity prediction methods on rare SNVs in coding regions